SamdeAlfaro/BriscolaOnline/CARD_IMAGES_GUIDE.md

 ## Fallback Behavior

-If images are not found, the game will automatically fall back to the emoji/text-based cards, so you can add images gradually.
+If images are not found, the game will automatically fall back to emoji/text-based cards with Italian letters (F=Fante, C=Cavallo, R=Re), so you can add images gradually.

 ## Testing